DrBronn/CTOR-H2AI/README.md

 ## Long‑Term Vision

 The long‑term goal of CTOR‑H2AI is to power a full‑scale online platform where players can train against AI opponents of varying strength, similar to modern Go and Chess servers.

-It will support:
+The platform will support:
 - Ranked Human‑vs‑AI matches
 - AI tutors and training modes
 - Opening libraries and strategy modules